jozefg/blog/posts/2015-01-09-constructivism.md

 There are a lot of different incarnations of constructive logic, in fact pretty much every logic has a constructive cousin.
 They all share this notion of "We need a direct proof to be true" however.
+One thing to note that is that some constructive logics conflict a bit with intuitionism.
+In particular some of these logics add axioms that conflict with the idea that "we only know what we have a proof for".
+While intuitionism might have provided some of the basis for constructive logics gradually people have poked and pushed the boundaries away from *just* Brouwer's intuitionism.
+For example both Markov's principle and Church's thesis state something about *all* computable functions.
+While they may be reasonable statements we can't give a satisfactory proof for them.
+This is a little confusing I know and I'm only going to talk about constructive logics that Brouwer would approve of.

 I encourage the curious reader to poke further at this, it's rather cool math.

 ## Who on Earth Cares?